Battle of Gaugamela: Strategic analysis

 Several researchers have criticized the Persians for their failure to harass Alexander's army and disrupt its long supply lines when it advanced through Mesopotamia.
 Classical scholar Peter Green thinks that Alexander's choice for the northern route caught the Persians off guard.
 Darius would have expected him to take the faster southern route directly to Babylon, just as Cyrus the Younger had done in 401 BC before his defeat in the Battle of Cunaxa.
 The use of the scorched-earth tactic and scythed chariots by Darius suggests that he wanted to repeat that battle.
 Alexander would have been unable to adequately supply his army if he had taken the southern route, even if the scorched-earth tactic had failed.
 The Macedonian army, underfed and exhausted from the heat, would then be defeated at the plain of Cunaxa by Darius.
 When Alexander took the northern route, Mazaeus must have returned to Babylon to bring the news.
 Darius most likely decided to prevent Alexander from crossing the Tigris.
 This plan failed because Alexander probably took a river crossing that was closer to Thapsacus than Babylon.
 He would have improvised and chosen Gaugamela as his most favourable site for a battle.
-Historian Jona Lendering argues the opposite and commends Mazaeus and Darius for their strategy.
-Darius would have deliberately allowed Alexander to cross the rivers unopposed in order to guide him to the battlefield of his own choice.
+Historian Jona Lendering, by contrast, argues that Darius intentionally led the Macedonians to Gaugamela, the Persians' preferred battlefield.